 Even during these uncertain times, you can always count on Easterseals.
+In an effort to support our families, our Community Outreach Program still is able to share important community resources that may help you through this trying time.
 The Case Managers in the Easterseals Caregiver Resource Center are here to ease your mind and answer your caregiving questions.
-Here are some resources to help get you through - check back often, as we're continually updating this list!
+You can reach us by calling 302-221-2087.
+You also can email our general email mailbox (email@example.com) as it is monitored daily.
+Here are some resources to help get you through - check back often, as we’re continually updating this list!

 Respite grants are still available and our staff will work with you to help figure out respite options.
 Click here to learn about our respite programs, which could allow you to take a much needed break during this stressful time.